 Horse Hill, also operated by UKOG, is the only site where, according to the company, the Kimmeridge has been flowing oil (although its development has been put on hold until after the start of full-scale Portland production..).
 Detailed analysis shows that the Horse Hill exploratory well was drilled into a fault, presumably to help the flow.
 And UKOG has been less than clear about the methods it is using on this well.
 In 2015 Stephen Sanderson, the firm’s chief executive and executive chairman, was openly talking about stimulation; while a 2016 paper published by EY – the global consultancy – and commissioned by UKOG, said that the Kimmeridge will likely require stimulation with acid to flow to surface at commercial rates (despite the apparently naturally occurring fractures).
 But since then UKOG has revised its position, claiming that only a weak acid wash should be used (while inadvertently confirming they did more than that at Broadford Bridge, but that it didn’t work).

 In addition to this confusion we are also dealing with muddled definitions in the UK legal and regulatory framework about what fracking actually is, and whether it includes acid stimulation (we will explore this in another piece).
-Whatever the definition, the Kimmeridge rock is tight and any production expected to decline rapidly, and the proliferation of wells we are seeing looks like the beginning of what Mr Sanderson said in early 2016 – that “this type of oil deposit very much depends on being able to drill your wells almost back-to-back so it becomes very much like an industrialised process”.
-You can watch the interview here:
+Whatever the definition, the Kimmeridge rock is tight and any production expected to decline rapidly, and the proliferation of wells we are seeing looks like the beginning of what Mr Sanderson described in early 2016 in his famous statement: “this type of oil deposit very much depends on being able to drill your wells almost back-to-back so it becomes very much like an industrialised process”.
+You can watch see the exact excerpt here:

 Who knows, maybe none of the above matters anyway?
-If, as Angus concludes at Brockham, the Kimmeridge is not mature and doesn’t have enough recoverable oil, then no amount of fracking, acidising or other extreme methods will make the Kimmeridge wells commercial.
+If, as Angus seem to also surmise (somewhat contradicting the above conclusion), the Kimmeridge at Brockham is not mature and doesn’t have enough recoverable oil, then no amount of fracking, acidising or other extreme methods will make the Kimmeridge wells commercial.